-'2' series - Water security
+Series 2 - Water security

-Series 2 'Water Security' QG KPIs collectively are aimed at enabling a service provider to outline the water supply security situation of the water supply system over the next 18 months and out to 5 years.
+Series 2 'Water Security' QG KPIs collectively are aimed at enabling a service provider to outline the security situation of the water supply system over the next 18 months and out to 5 years.
 These KPIs provide information about the water security, resilience and level of water planning undertaken for the scheme.